+We ‘fess up.
+Oven-fried drumsticks aren’t exactly new.
+Our moms made them for us when we were kids.
+Yet they still seem just as nifty and novel as they did decades ago, which is when crumb-coated oven-baked drumsticks first began to make the rounds among American housewives.
 Woman’s Day smartly resurrected this tradition of oven fried-chicken in their recent cookbook, a compilation of timeless supper solutions.
-We’d venture to say that some of the drumstick coatings they suggest seem to reflect the recipe’s earliest era, which we’d guess is somewhere around when Shake-n-Bake came to be.
+We’d venture to say that some of the drumstick coatings they suggest seem to reflect the recipe’s earliest era, which we’d guess is somewhere around when Shake ‘n Bake came to be.
 But there’s no stopping you from dredging the drumsticks in whatever your whim.
 Pretty much anything that crumbles is an option.
-Just look in the back of those cupboards for those wadded up bags of cracker and cereal crumbs.
-I can vouch for the fact that potato chips worked pretty darn well.
-Cap’n Crunch Peanut Butter Drumsticks, anyone?–Renee Schettler Rossi
+Just look in the back of your pantry for wadded up bags of cracker and cereal and pretzel crumbs.
+I distinctly recall from my childhood that potato chip crumbs adhere pretty darn well to drumsticks rolled in melted butter.
+So go on.
+Bring a little playfulness back into weeknight suppers.
+This recipe has been updated.
+Originally published September 7, 2011.–Renee Schettler Rossi

 Another lesson that never goes out of style?
 Sharing.
 So let’s not be selfish and keep your pantry-inspired genius to yourselves, not when you can share it with the rest of us in a comment below.
 Here, just to start the drumstick rolling, a few crumbs we’re toying with trying…